 Client id and tenant

 Now you can click Overview to find your client id and tenant id.
+This 2 informations will be used in the configuration of Exchange driver in ALERT.

 If your application is single tenant, use the tenant value in tokenUri and authUri instead of "common".
 If your application is multitenant, use "common" as tenant.